UniversalRobots/Universal_Robots_ROS2_Description/doc/robot_frames.rst

 ============

 The URDF model uses multiple frames in the robot's base.
 This page describes why that is and what the purpose of each of those frames is.
-In particular, there are three frames representing the robot's base:
+In particular, there are three frames in the robot's base:

 - ``base_link`` - This serves as the root link of the kinematic chain.
 It follows `REP-103
   <https://ros.org/reps/rep-0103.html>`_ , where *forward* for the ``base_link`` is defined as the
-  direction of the arm pointing to for an all-zero joint configuration.
+  direction where the arm is pointing to for an all-zero joint configuration.

   .. figure:: frames/base_link.png
      :alt: The robot with an all-zeros joint configuration showing its base_link frame

-     The robot with an all-zeros joint configuration showing its base_link frame
+     The robot with an all-zeros joint configuration showing its ``base_link`` frame

-- ``base`` - This is the frame that is used by the robot controller to represent the robot's base.
+- ``base`` - This is the frame that is used by the robot controller to represent the robot's *Base* feature (Polyscope 5) / *base* frame (PolyScope X).
   It has the same position as ``base_link`` but is rotated by 180 degrees around the Z-axis.
   This follows the `REP proposal 199 <https://gavanderhoorn.github.io/rep/rep-0199.html>`_ with respect to the frame ``base`` and ``tool0``.